InterCooperative-Network/icn-v3/rfcs/0002-mesh-p2p-protocol-specification.md

         // Type: icn_types::identity::Did (String)
         pub node_did: String,

-        // PeerId of the node, for direct network addressing.
+        // PeerId of the node, for direct network addressing, serialized as a Base58-encoded string.
+        // Type: String
-        // Type: libp2p_identity::PeerId (String representation or bytes) pub peer_id: String,
+        pub peer_id: String,

         // Human-readable alias or name for the node (optional).